 Hampstead is not without its leafy and green areas but they have some way to go to out leaf and green this sprawling, magical place.
 There’s an untouched atmosphere and the views across Hampstead Heath leave one awe-struck.
 The grounds around the spiralling metal stairway leading up to the pergola are like a forgotten part of London.
 Overall, there’s a very definite Georgian stamp but also interjections of more recognisable modern architecture.
 Well before you’ve hit the top terrace, you’re wondering whether this has been used as a setting in a famous film or Kate Bush music video.
 Not quite gothic, but certainly mysterious, ethereal and poetic.

 Rundown, rambling, expansive and overgrown are other useful descriptions but nothing quite captures the splendour of this leafy terrace and garden, which is definitely in London’s top ten beauty spots.
 Just as you think you’ve covered every stairway, it twists and turns again, opening into a new verdant and leafy space more appealing than the last.
-Other comparative terraces are more economical and less mysterious – you get the feeling it was designed by some crazy, romantic 19th-century nobleman more concerned with architectural whim than feasibility and function.
-Someone, somewhere forgot to round off the ends and the Hampstead Hill Pergola is all the better for it.
+Other comparative terraces are less magical, mysterious – you get the feeling it was designed by some eccentric 19th-century Romantic nobleman more focused on architectural indulgence than anything else.
+Someone, somewhere forgot to round off the rambling ends and edges and the Hampstead Hill Pergola is all the better for it.

-A favourite for couples because of the romantic atmosphere; families and tourists head there too.
-If you’re travelling by public transport and coming from Hampstead Heath overground you”ll find the walk up Hampstead Hill a wearisome trek.
-Best you see it as part of the nature trail experience and endure it as a necessary burden lightened by the wonderful woodland and parkland sights along the way.
-Of course, on the way home it’s all down hill.
+A favourite for couples because of the romantic atmosphere and families and tourists head here too.
+If you’re travelling by public transport and coming from Hampstead Heath overground you’ll find the walk up Hampstead Hill a wearisome trek.
+Best you see it as part of the nature trail experience and a necessary burden lightened by the wonderful woodland and parkland sights along the way.
+Of course, on the way home it’s all down hill!
 Hampstead Hill Gardens and Pergola, Inverforth Cl, London NW3 7EX.

 SOUTH LONDON – LAVENDER GARDENS, VAUXHALL PARK

 OK, so you’ve probably read somewhere that lavender has scientifically proven medicinal qualities and can alleviate the symptoms of stress and anxiety and even induce sleep.
-Well that tiny pill produced by the likes of Silexan and with just a hint of lavender oil in it has nothing on these fragrant purple fields, so why not just come here to South London for free?
+Well that anti-anxiety pill produced by Silexan, which has just a hint of lavender oil, has nothing on these fragrant purple fields, so why not just come here to South London for free?
 It’s teeming with friendly pollinators like wasps and bees, and buzzing, itself, with the vibes of eco-therapy and the restorative energies of nature.
 There’s a slightly trippy, sedative atmosphere of calm, so overwhelming is the beautiful scent.

-You can either brave the centre of these expansive gardens and take it all in (it would be a shame to come all that way and not do so) or there are benches dotted around the fields for more respectful members of the public too cool to find a clearing, pull out a makeshift pillow and sleep away their day-to-day worries under the afternoon sun.
+You can either brave the centre of these gardens and take it all in (it would be a shame to come all that way and not do so) or there are benches dotted around the fields for more respectful members of the public too cool to bed down and sleep away their day-to-day worries under the afternoon sun.
 And one or two visitors do?